What Lies Beneath a Leatherback Turtle’s Beak

 That doesn’t sound too terribly intimidating, right?
 Along with the rest of their sea turtle brethren, these true beauties of the sea have a special place in the hearts of Folly folks.

-Just last month, in fact, king tides forced a weakened leatherback into the marsh behind Folly Beach.
+A while back, king tides forced a weakened leatherback into the marsh behind Folly Beach.
 Naturally, rescuers whisked the massive 5-foot-long, 440-pound creature to the South Carolina Aquarium where it was dubbed “Mariner” by the Sea Turtle Rescue Program.

 Jenna Cormany, a wildlife biologist with the Department of Natural Resources, said the sea turtle was in decent condition, all things considered.
 “She was active, but she was lethargic,” Cormany said.
 “She helped us out a little bit.
 She crawled onto the tarp on her own.
 She was large and in charge.”